Dr Mohammed Ibrahim Shire

 I am a regular contributor to international media outlets on security topics in Africa, particularly the Horn of Africa and Somalia.
 I am happy to take calls and emails from the media on my research and I am aware of the need to respond to journalists in a timely manner.
 Please contact me directly on either email@example.com or 02392843986

 Dr Mohammed Ibrahim Shire gained his BSc at the University of Leicester and MSc at Loughborough University.
-After completing his PhD in Complexity and Resilience at Loughborough University, he spent 18 months in Australia working as a postdoctoral research fellow at Griffith University’s Safety Science Innovation Lab.
+After completing his PhD in Safety, Security and Complexity at Loughborough University, he worked as a postdoctoral research fellow at Griffith University’s Safety Science Innovation Lab in Australia.
 There he implemented several ethnographic projects in collaboration with multiple industrial and government stakeholders.
-He specialises in the increasingly complex world of risk and security and is interdisciplinary by training and experience (from applied sciences to social sciences).
+He specialises in the increasingly complex world of risk and security and is multidisciplinary by training and experience.
 With a geographical focus on Africa, his research focuses on a wide range of areas, including (counter-)terrorism, asymmetric warfare, security, risk and complexity.